pantaluna/esp32-mjd-starter-kit/README.md

-Let's highlight a few projects that demonstrate how to use the extra components of the ESP32 Starter Kit.
+Let's highlight a few projects that demonstrate how to use the extra components of the ESP32 MJD Starter Kit.
 - ```esp32_ads1115_adc_using_lib``` Demonstrates the basics of using the MJD ESP-IDF component "mjd_ads1115" for the ESP32 and the popular breakout boards of the TI ADS1115 Ultra-Small, Low-Power, I2C-Compatible, 860-SPS, 16-Bit ADCs With Internal Reference, Oscillator, and Programmable Comparator using the I2C Bus.
 - ```esp32_am2320_temperature_sensor_using_lib``` How to read data from the Aosong AM2320 meteo sensor.
 - `esp32_bh1750fvi_lightsensor_using_lib` How to read data from the BH1750 light intensity sensor.